Indigenous Peoples' Rights Act of 1997: ICCs/IPs

 Pursuant to R.A.
 8371 chapter II section 3(h) - Indigenous Cultural Communities/Indigenous Peoples — refer to a group of people or homogenous societies identified by self-ascription and ascription by others, who have continuously lived as organized community on communally bounded and defined territory, and who have, under claims of ownership since time immemorial, occupied, possessed and utilized such territories, sharing common bonds of language, customs, traditions and other distinctive cultural traits, or who have, through resistance to political, social and cultural inroads of colonization, non-indigenous religions and cultures, became historically differentiated from the majority of Filipinos.
 ICCs/IPs shall likewise include peoples who are regarded as indigenous on account of their descent from the populations which inhabited the country, at the time of conquest or colonization, or at the time of inroads of non-indigenous religions and cultures, or the establishment of present state boundaries, who retain some or all of their own social, economic, cultural and political institutions, but who may have been displaced from their traditional domains or who may have resettled outside their ancestral domains;

 Independent ICCS/IPS

 The independent ICCs/IPs refers to the Indigenous group who are not dependent on any civil government agencies, and not duly registered to the NCIP but duly recognized by law, who develop their own self-governance, political system and institution, economy and, social and cultural well-being.
 One of the independent standing in the Philippines is KKK-A (Kinatas-ang Kahugpongan sa Kadatuan Alimaong) Higaonon Sugboanon they continue the legacy with spirit of Lapu-lapu and Leon Kilat.
-Presently the ruler of the Higaonon sugboanon Independent Tribe Ha Datu Bontito Leon Kilat and Datu Makaatol Tugas in all islands in the Philippines and interfaced the government to enforced the law of the ICC's/IP's, reinforced the legal issue under customary law and freedom to remain in their inhabited land as stipulated in the Republic Act 8371 together with treaties agreements and human rights.
+Presently the ruler of the Higaonon Sugboanon Independent Tribes Ha Datu Bontito Leon Kilat and All Tribal leaders in all islands in the Philippines and interfaced the government to enforced the law of the ICC's/IP's, reinforced the legal issue under customary law and freedom to remain in their inhabited land as stipulated in the Republic Act 8371 together with treaties agreements and human rights.